lfdebrux/digitalmarketplace-gauge/README.md

     brew install getgauge

-Alternatively (for instance if you're not on macOS)

-    npm install -g @getgauge/cli
+Alternatively you can install manually, see https://docs.gauge.org/installation.html.

 If you don't want to send (anonymous) usage data to ThoughtWorks turn Gauge telemetry off: